 Stop & Serve, a new event sponsored by the Student Involvement Center, provides brief, on-campus volunteer opportunities for students.
 Students have the opportunity to work on service projects focused on a variety of social issues in the community, region and nation.

-they have to give.
-The projects are fun, easy and impactful.
-Bring some friends, enjoy free treats and do some good for your community.
+Students are welcome to stop by Maucker Union for however long they have to give.
+There is no time commitment required.
+All projects are easy and fun, so bring some friends, enjoy free treats and do some good for your community!

 Come join in Charity, Unity, Fraternity, and Patriotism!
 We meet to grow more spiritually with ourselves and our families, and serve the Church and our local community.

 Come join us for free food and fun!
 If you need a ride, meet at Maucker Union at 5:45 to carpool.